pythonghana/pyconghana2018/README.md

   10. python manage.py runserver   # Run the server.

-  NOTE: You can use any text editor or any IDE of your choice.
+  NOTE: You can use any text editor or IDE of your choice.
   ```
 * Copy the IP address provided once your server has completed building the site.
 (It will say something like >> Serving at 127.0.0.1....).
 * Open the address in the browser